v6d-io/v6d/docs/notes/key-concepts/data-accessing.rst

 Using blobs
 ^^^^^^^^^^^

-Vineyard also provides low level APIs to create and access local blobs,
+Vineyard offers low-level APIs for creating and accessing local blobs with enhanced efficiency:

-- :meth:`vineyard.IPCClient.create_blob`: create a empty blob builder :class:`vineyard.BlobBuilder`
+- :meth:`vineyard.IPCClient.create_blob`: creates an empty :class:`vineyard.BlobBuilder` for
-  and **then fill it**.
+  you to fill with data.
-- :meth:`vineyard.IPCClient.get_blob`: obtain a blob :class:`vineyard.Blob` from the vineyard
+- :meth:`vineyard.IPCClient.get_blob`: retrieves a :class:`vineyard.Blob` from the vineyard
-  cluster in zero copy fashion.
+  cluster using zero-copy techniques.
-- :meth:`vineyard.IPCClient.get_blobs`: obtain a set of blobs :code:`List[vineyard.Blob]` from
+- :meth:`vineyard.IPCClient.get_blobs`: fetches a list of :code:`List[vineyard.Blob]` from the
-  the vineyard cluster in zero copy fashion.
+  vineyard cluster, also utilizing zero-copy methods.

 .. code:: python
    :caption: Creating local blobs